llm-bible/llm-bible.github.io/_publications/riemer2024theory.markdown

 bibkey: riemer2024theory
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.19726"}
-tags: ['Prompting', 'Agentic', 'Reinforcement Learning']
+tags: ['Agentic', 'Prompting', 'Reinforcement Learning']
 ---
 This position paper argues that the majority of theory of mind benchmarks are broken because of their inability to directly test how large language models